 This includes administering antibiotics, helping with infected wounds and sepsis, and even assisting female snakes to give birth.
-So why can’t all vets do the same, if the job is so similar?
+So, why can’t all vets offer the same level of service?

-While snakes have many of the same organs like ovaries and testes, these organs may be in a different place.
+While snakes have many of the same organs as mammals, like ovaries and testes, these organs may be in a different place.
 Snakes have cloacae, which mammals don’t have.
 There are also other differences, like the fact that many snakes have just one main lung.

 Many Snakes are Exotic Animals

 Vets don’t always treat exotic pets.
 Exotics are any animal that’s not considered to be a common pet, or is native to the state/country the vet works in.
 They are more difficult to treat than your average pet, because the vet is less likely to have studied them, or encountered them previously.